kateolmstead/playnomics-ios/README.md

 - (BOOL) application: (UIApplication *) application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 {
     //Enable test mode to view your events in the Validator.
-Remove this line of code before releasing your game to the app store.
+Remove this line of code before releasing your application to the app store.
     [Playnomics setTestMode: YES];
     const unsigned long long applicationId = <APPID>;
     [Playnomics startWithApplicationId:applicationId];